chris-mcnulty/Cascadia-photo-pairs/replit.md

 - **System**: Complete user authentication with registration, login, password reset, and email verification.
 - **Security**: JWT-based authentication (7-day expiry), bcrypt for password hashing.
 - **Admin**: Admin dashboard for statistics and settings, with an option to enable/disable user login features.
 SMS-based two-factor authentication for admin security.
+- **Master Admin System**: cmcnulty2000@yahoo.com (Chris McNulty) is the primary master admin with MFA backdoor (121365).
+Master admins cannot be downgraded, co-admins can be downgraded to standard users.
+- **Analytics**: Both admins and master admins count as "admins" for tabulation purposes.

 ### Key Features
 - **Voting**: Photo pair randomization, win/loss ratio tracking, intelligent photo pair selection algorithm (no duplicates, no consecutive pairs).